Find out about RCSLT projects designed to promote diversity and careers in speech and language therapy and learn how you can get involved.

 - How could they be set up, run and monitored?

-Projects exploring the experience of the working and student environment for men – start date late 2020
+3. Experience of the working and student environment for men

 - What impact of feminised culture and/or language?